CoinClubQuincy/XDC-Subnets/README.md

 # XDC-Subnets
-This is a simple and automate way to set up XDC subnets with a simple script
+This is a simple and automated way to set up XDC subnets with script
 ![subnets](https://github.com/CoinClubQuincy/XDC-Subnets/assets/16103963/c4765361-123a-4747-afcc-5611839081d9)

 # Subnet Deployment Script